Home » Why Are Rats Attracted To Wires?

 Circuits Tripping

-When rats chew on electrical wires, they damage their structural integrity, leading:
+When rats chew on electrical wires, they damage their structural integrity, leading to:

 Appliance Failures